ShuvoProgram/express-boilerplate-starter/README.md

 Express Boilerplate Starter was created by [Safar Khan Shuvo](https://www.linkedin.com/in/shuvok/) and is maintained by the open-source community.

 ## License
-Express Boilerplate Starter is licensed under the MIT License.
+Express Boilerplate Starter is licensed under the Apache-2.0 license.